telerik/winforms-docs/dock/object-model/accessing-dockwindows.md

 # Accessing DockWindows

-##

-The DockWindows property returns an array of all DockWindow in a RadDock instance and gives you two useful properties and one method:
+The __DockWindows__ property returns an array of all DockWindow in a __RadDock__ instance and gives you two useful properties and one method:

-* __ToolWindows__ property:

-* Returns an array of ToolWindows.
+* __ToolWindows:__ Returns an array of ToolWindows.

-* __DocumentWindows__ property:

-* Returns an array of DocumentWindows.
+* __DocumentWindows:__ Returns an array of DocumentWindows.

-* __GetWindows(DockState state)__ method:

-* Returns an array of DockWindows that are put in a specific DockState.
+* __GetWindows(DockState state):__ Returns an array of DockWindows that are put in a specific DockState.
 For example, the following code snippet will return an array of DockWindows that are currently hidden:

 {{source=..\SamplesCS\Dock\CreatingWindows.cs region=gettingHiddenWindows}}
 {{source=..\SamplesVB\Dock\CreatingWindows.vb region=gettingHiddenWindows}}